mfcoronar/mfcoronar/README.md

 <div align="center">
-🌱 I’m currently learning data visualization and deepening my skills in data science.<br/> 👯 I’m looking to collaborate on projects in the financial, urban, and business sectors.<br/>
+🌱 I’m currently learning data visualization and deepening my skills in data science.<br/> 👯 I’m looking to collaborate on projects in the financial, business, and urban sectors.<br/>
 ⚡ Fun fact: I can spend hours perfecting a dashboard and still call it a good time.
 </div>